 There is certainly the Heidelberg Project.
-But the College for Creative Studies also demonstrated that with a vengeance in its rehabilitation of the Harriet Taubman Center.
-Similarly, the 2.2 million square foot Russell Industrial Center has been converted into a remarkable small business and cultural complex comprising over a hundred commercial tenants – architects, painters, clothing designers, glass blowers, wood craftsman, metal sculptors, graphic designers, and many, many others.
+But the College for Creative Studies also demonstrated that with a vengeance in its rehabilitation of the Harriet Tubman Center.
+Similarly, the 2.2 million-square-foot Russell Industrial Center has been converted into a remarkable small-business and cultural complex comprising over a hundred commercial tenants – architects, painters, clothing designers, glass blowers, wood craftsman, metal sculptors, graphic designers and many, many others.

 Art as an act of affirmation